kiboschool/course-programming-2/src/lessons/abstraction/abstraction-in-oop.md

         return result
 ```

+## Abstraction in the Client Class

 The above class is able to connect to and run queries on any databases without actually knowing how the database works or what type of database it is.
 It just needs to know that the database has a connect method and a query method (which are defined by the Database abstract class).
-This is abstraction.
+This is abstraction achieved by using abstract classes.

 Here is how different people can use the Client class on different databases: